eldoy/d8a/README.md

       in: 'must be one of %s',
       nin: 'must not be one of %s',
       length: 'length must be %s',
-      minlength: 'minimum length is %s',
+      min: 'minimum length is %s',
-      maxlength: 'maximum length is %s',
+      max: 'maximum length is %s',
       boolean: 'must be true or false',
       string: 'must be a string',
       number: 'must be a number',